 Effexor (venlafaxine), Pristiq (desvenlafaxine) and Cymbalta (duloxetine) are antidepressants that belong to the same class of drugs.
 The class of drugs is called Selective Serotonin-Norepinephrine Reuptake Inhibitors (SNRI).
-The work for depression symptoms by increasing the effects of serotonin and norepinephrine (aka noradrenaline) in your brain.
+These prescription drugs work for depression symptoms by increasing the effects of serotonin and norepinephrine (aka noradrenaline) in your brain.

 While the three antidepressants work similarly, they have have important differences.